A new method for measurement of the Michel parameters that describe the daughter muon polarization in the $\tau^- \to \mu^- \bar{\nu}_\mu\nu_\tau$ decay: Conclusion

 \section{Conclusion}

 In this work, the method of the first direct measurement of all Michel parameters, which determine the polarization of the daughter muon from the $\tmnn$ decay, was described in detail.
-In addition, the feasibility study of this method application at the working experiment Belle~II and the future Super Charm-Tau Factory was carried out.
+In addition, the feasibility study of this method application at the ongoing experiment Belle~II and the future Super Charm-Tau Factory was carried out.
+For the first one, only the Michel parameter $\xi'$ measurement was discussed, while for the SCTF, parameters $\xi'$, $\xi''$, $\eta''$, $\alpha'/A$, and $\beta'/A$ were considered.
 The potential accuracy of the Michel parameters measurement was estimated to be comparable to those achieved in the muon decay.
 It was shown that the SCTF with polarized beam is an optimal experiment for the precise measurement of all Michel parameters in $\tau$-decays.